How to Avoid Credit Repair and Credit Counseling Scams

 - Consumers are told not to directly contact a credit bureau.

-- The company tells the consumer to invent a “new’’ credit report by applying for an Employer Identification Number instead of using their Social Security Number.
+- The company tells the consumer to invent a “new’’ credit report by applying for an Employer Identification Number (EIN) instead of using their Social Security Number.

 - Recommendations include actions that seem illegal, such as creating a new credit identity, or ill-advised, such as disputing all information in the credit report.